Manromen/RGPUtils/README.md

 sudo make install
 ```
 #### Windows ####
-On Windows you can create a Visual Studio project which can create the dll.
+On Windows you can create a Visual Studio project which will produce the dll.
 To use the INSTALL Target you have to start Visual Studio in administrative mode.

 LICENSE